Video: Stateless in Palestine

 Issued on: Modified:

 Area C, which represents more than 60 percent of the Palestinian Territories, is entirely under Israeli administrative and military control.
 This is the result of the Oslo Accords, signed in 1993, which were supposed to lead, five years later, to a sovereign Palestinian state.
-Twenty-five years on, that is not the case.
+Twenty-seven years on, that is still not the case.

 The Palestinian Authority cannot operate in Area C. Israeli authorities systematically refuse building permits to Palestinians and new structures are usually destroyed or confiscated.
 Area C is also where settlers grab land, jeopardising a future Palestinian state.